pagopa/pn-local-emulator/README.md

 ### Run using the public container image

 Another option is to run the container image available in the container registry.

-First, pull the image:
+Pull the image from the container registry.

 ```shell
 docker pull ghcr.io/pagopa/pn-local-emulator-poc:latest
 ```

-Then, run the application:
+Run the application.

 ```shell
 docker run -p 3000:3000 ghcr.io/pagopa/pn-local-emulator-poc:latest